mindbrainlab/qunex_tutorials/guides/nuisance_signal_regression.md

 * `sessions/<session id>/images/ROI/nuisance/bold[N]_nuisance.nii.gz`
   stores a volume image with the following frames:
   * frame 1: the first volume of the bold image
-  * frame 2: the whole brain (WB) mask
+  * frame 2: the whole-brain (WB) mask
   * frame 3: the ventricle (V) mask
   * frame 4: the white matter (WM) mask
   * frame 6: a combined mask with values 1–WB, 2—V, 3–WM
 * `sessions/<session id>/images/ROI/nuisance//bold1_nuisance.png`
-  an image file with axial slices of the BOLD image of the brain with transparent ovelay indicating whole brain (blue), ventricle (green) and white matter (red) tissue as used for extracting the nuisance signal
+  an image file with axial slices of the BOLD image of the brain with transparent overlay indicating whole-brain (blue), ventricle (green) and white matter (red) tissue as used for extracting the nuisance signal

 An example `.nuisance` file is: